 - Tear off a sheet of aluminum foil large enough to completely wrap around the ribs, but not fit tightly.
 You want to leave some air space for the moisture to do its work.
 Place the ribs on the sheet.

 - Here’s where you add the moisture.
 Pour about a ¼ cup of water into the foil, and then enclose the ribs by wrapping the foil around them like an over-sized envelope.
 You could opt for some beef broth or another flavored fluid, if you want to make your leftovers seem like an entirely new meal.

-- Place the package on a baking sheet and slide it into the oven once it has reached 250.
+- Place the package on a baking sheet and slide it into the oven once it has reached a medium heat of 250.

 - Allow the ribs as much time as it takes to get up to 165F inside.
 (Probably about 30 minutes.)
 Use your meat thermometer to ensure the temperature is where it should be so you know the ribs are safe to eat.

 - Take ‘em out and serve ‘em up!

 You might also try putting them in a baking pan, adding ¼ cup of water and covering with foil.

 Of course, this is a barbecue site, and we encourage using your grill whenever possible!

 If you’d prefer to warm up your leftover ribs on your BBQ, here’s what you want to do.

 - Wrap your ribs tightly in piece of aluminum foil, and then wrap a second layer around the first one to really lock in the moisture.